sadit/sadit.github.io/cv.md

 - [2014-to date] CONAHCYT Researcher at INFOTEC Centro de Investigación e Innovación en Tecnologías de la Información y Comunicación, Aguascalientes, Aguascalientes, MX.
   - _Description_: The main activity is to research and supervise graduate students of the institution.
 My current research fields include Information retrieval, machine learning algorithms for text and multimodal classification, and similarity search.

 - [Feb.
 2013-Aug.
 2014] Software Engineer.
-Grupo Deipi S.A. de C.V., Morelia, Michoacán, MEX-A3T.
+Grupo Deipi S.A. de C.V., Morelia, Michoacán, México.
   - _Description_: The principal activity was to work on developing solutions for the company business.

 - [Aug.
 2013-Jan.
 2014] Assistant Professor at the School of Engineering at the _University of Baja California_, Mexicali, Baja California, MX.